 - Energy obtained from burning TRX

 Fireblocks has encoded a max fee to prevent accidental overdrawing.
-You can view or retrieve the max fee setting via the Fireblocks platform or API when submitting a transaction.
-When creating the transaction, you can specify the max fee.
+When creating a transaction, you can specify the max fee via the Fireblocks API or SDK.
 Once the transaction is signed and broadcast, no further changes are possible.
-Fireblocks sets a generous max fee by default to reduce the risk of a failed transaction due to insufficient funds.
+Fireblocks sets a high max fee by default to reduce the risk of a failed transaction due to insufficient funds.

 Native TRX transaction fees